terencetcf/tt-npm-utils/README.md

 # TT NPM Utils

-A NPM package that contains my mostly use functions
+A NPM package that contains frequently use functions